Fine Art Photography Teaching Tutorials: “The Crit”

 One option for learning fine art photography is to work together in person.
 This option is offered for those in the New York City area.
 We meet together to go over work, discuss your project and look at other artwork.

 Distance learning enables photographers sustained growth within the context of the photographer’s other professional, family and personal commitments, and provides a ways for photographers to and establish the kind of dialogue which before was possible only in the concentrated environment of a graduate school or a big city with a strong art world.
-By using Skype or Google Hangouts, we will be able to review work, offer photographic critiques and suggest other artists or photographers to look at.
+By using Skype or other technology, we will be able to review work, offer photographic critiques and suggest other artists or photographers to look at.

 Above all, I know that life for a photographer cannot be a matter of indifference. –Robert Frank

 We meet together, either in person in New York or remotely at regular intervals:

 Meet about every other week for one to two hours.

 Ten to twenty sessions or more are suggested to craft a body of work.

 Before each meeting, I will have reviewed your photographs for that session.